medic/cht-docs/README.md

 ### Hugo

-The version of Hugo used to deploy the side is specified in the [GitHub workflows config](./.github/workflows).
+The version of Hugo used to deploy the site is specified in the [GitHub workflows config](./.github/workflows).
 To upgrade to a new version of Hugo, simply update the `hugo-version` property in the workflows to the desired version (after confirming the site functions properly on the new version of Hugo).

+_(Note there is also a minimum version of Hugo required to deploy the site specified via `module.hugoVersion` in the [`config.toml`](./config.toml) file.)_

 See the [Hugo Release Notes](https://github.com/gohugoio/hugo/releases) for documentation regarding what has changed in the new versions.

 ### Docsy

 The current version of Docsy is pinned in the [`go.mod`](./go.mod) file.
 To upgrade to a new version of Docsy, use the `hugo mod get` command as described [in the Docsy documentation](https://www.docsy.dev/docs/updating/updating-hugo-module/).

+See the [Docsy CHANGELOG](https://github.com/google/docsy/blob/main/CHANGELOG.md) for documentation regarding what has changed in the new versions.